saeed-vayghan/debouncer/README.md

-# my-debouncer
-Yet another debouncer
+# Yet another debouncer

-### Debounce: as long as it continues to be invoked, it will not be triggered or will be under specifi circumstances
+### Debounce: As long as it proceeds to be invoked/called, it will not be triggered or will be under specifi circumstances.

-### Throttle: as long as it continues to be invoked, raise on every interval

 ## Installation
 Install via NPM: